Comparing Better Choice (BTTR) and Its Competitors

-Better Choice (NASDAQ:BTTR – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it compare to its peers?
-We will compare Better Choice to similar businesses based on the strength of its dividends, analyst recommendations, valuation, institutional ownership, earnings, risk and profitability.
+Better Choice (NASDAQ:BTTR – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it contrast to its peers?
+We will compare Better Choice to similar businesses based on the strength of its dividends, earnings, valuation, profitability, analyst recommendations, risk and institutional ownership.

-This table compares Better Choice and its peers gross revenue, earnings per share (EPS) and valuation.

 Volatility & Risk

-Better Choice has a beta of -0.73, meaning that its stock price is 173% less volatile than the S&P 500.
-Comparatively, Better Choice’s peers have a beta of 0.73, meaning that their average stock price is 27% less volatile than the S&P 500.
+Better Choice has a beta of -0.74, suggesting that its share price is 174% less volatile than the S&P 500.
+Comparatively, Better Choice’s peers have a beta of 0.74, suggesting that their average share price is 26% less volatile than the S&P 500.

+19.0% of Better Choice shares are owned by institutional investors.
+Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
+17.8% of shares of all “Beverages” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Profitability